 Next take Highway 97B to towards Salmon Arm.
 Our last vineyard on this tour is the Larch Hills Winery located at 110 Timms Road.
 To get here, leave 97B at Black Road and follow the signs.
 Larch Hills produces premium cool climate wines and has won numerous awards at festivals across Canada.

 Enjoy the drive back as you leave the Shuswap and take your chosen route back to your pick-up location.
-Your arrival back in Vancouver or Calgary will most likely be too late to drop off the vehicle today so we suggest you plan to drop off on the morning of Day 10.
+Your arrival back in Vancouver will most likely be too late to drop off the vehicle today so we suggest you plan to drop off on the morning of Day 11.

 Alternative My Canada Trips Holidays That May Interest You